FlameWolf/quick-pad-v2/README.md

 | `google-user-info`        | Cached Google user name and email                       |
 | `__migrated-to-idb`       | Flag marking the one-time migration from `localStorage` |

-Pending deletions awaiting propagation to Drive are tracked in memory during a session, not persisted in `kv`.
+Pending deletions awaiting propagation to Drive are held in an in-memory set during a session and flushed to Drive on the next sync.

 Clearing site data will remove all notes that have not been synced to Drive.